apollographql/apollo-server/docs/source/migration-engine.md

 ## With a Running Engine Proxy

-If the engine proxy is already running in a container in front of Apollo Server, then set `tracing` and `cacheControl` to true.
+If the Engine proxy is already running in a container in front of Apollo Server, then set `tracing` and `cacheControl` to true.
 These options will provide the extensions information to the proxy to create traces and ensure caching.
 We set `engine` to false, so that the new metrics reporting pipeline is not activated.

 ```js
 const { ApolloServer } = require('apollo-server');